qgis/QGIS-Website/content/resources/installation-guide/index.md

 {{< footnote "6" >}} future ubuntu release planned for 2024-04-25

-To use the qgis archive you have to first add the archive’s repository public key:
+To use the QGIS archive you have to first add the archive’s repository public key:

 ```
 wget https://download.qgis.org/downloads/qgis-archive-keyring.gpg